-Launched in October of 2016, Presa House is an artist-run gallery that hosts monthly art exhibitions with a commitment to provide space for emerging and mid-career artists to experiment freely, express innovative ideas, and engage with a diverse audience.
+Launched in October of 2016, Presa House is a D.I.Y. artist-run gallery that hosts monthly art exhibitions with a commitment to provide space for emerging and mid-career artists to experiment freely, express innovative ideas, and engage with a diverse audience.
 Presa House is an event-driven gallery that promotes an eclectic range of local, national, and international artists.

 The gallery is a 1,306 sq. ft home built in the 1940’s in San Antonio’s historic Lavaca district, headed by artist/designer and gallery curator Rigoberto Luna and photographer/artist Jenelle Esparza.
 Together, Esparza and Luna host a variety of themed group shows and guest-curated exhibitions.
 Beyond the visual arts, they host local and touring musical acts DJ’s, poetry events, innovative performances, film screenings, and more.

 Presa House makes a concerted effort to be inclusive and non-discriminatory to ensure an accurate representation of the cultural diversity and social fabric of San Antonio.
 As a well-established venue, Presa House feels a responsibility in the current political climate to give voice to Latinx artists, not only in San Antonio, where the population is 63.2% Hispanic or Latinx but across the South Texas/Rio Grande region and Mexico.

 Jenelle Esparza was born and raised in Corpus Christi, Texas, and is a successful studio artist.
 Most recently, Esparza was featured in State of the Art 2020 at Crystal Bridges in Bentonville, AR.
 Esparza is also a team member of the education department at the McNay Art Museum in San Antonio.